ArantesVini/dsa-deep-learning/notes.md

 - Can bw used as a initila point to fine-tune for specific tasks, as object recognition in new datasets, or text comprehension in a specific domain
 - Are the base for a lot of last generation IA systems, offering a advanced initial point to develop new models
 - Can be used in fields where the data is scarce, or where the training from scratch is not feasible

+## First Project - Implementing a Attention Mechanism in Python without any framework